FicHub/fichub-cli/README.md

 # Example

-- To download using a URL
+- To download using an URL

 ```
 fichub_cli -u https://archiveofourown.org/works/10916730/chapters/24276864